MINIMALaq/Object-Oriented-Programming-in-Python/README.md

 <class '__main__.C'>, <class '__main__.A'>, <class '__main__.B'>, <class 'object'>]

-so it first search C, then A, then B and after that object.
+So it first searches C, then A, then B and after that object.

-what is MRO?
+What is MRO?

 Method Resolution Order (MRO) is the order in which Python looks for a method in a hierarchy of classes.

-Especially it plays vital role in the context of multiple inheritance as single method may be found in multiple super classes.
+It plays a vital role in the context of multiple inheritance as a single method may be found in multiple super classes.

-super() method
+**Tip 2**
+**super() method**

-we have already seen a use case of super() method. we have use this to inherit the constructor from the parent class.
+We have already seen a use case of super() method.
+We have used this to inherit the constructor from the parent class.

 actually, super() is used in the subclass for calling a function which is situated in the parent class.